Data Analytics in Recruitment: How To Take Advantage of Analytics

 Although data analytics tools can help you reduce hiring mistakes caused by human error and biases, it’s important to remember that you can’t completely take your own judgment out of the equation.
 Data can do a lot of things for recruiters, but it can’t account for everything, such as hiring trends that are influenced by unpredictable events like the COVID-19 pandemic, as well as organizational factors that may impact hiring decisions.
 While it’s important to get as much insight as you can from the data you have, you also have to understand and apply the context that may explain those numbers.

 Want to unveil the insights you need to prove that your hiring strategies are working?
-See Jumpstart in action or contact our team at [email protected]
+See Canvas in action or contact our team at [email protected]

 * * *

 Follow us on LinkedIn for more content and updates.

 Hundreds of company partners are using Canvas's all-in-one diversity recruiting platform to connect, source, and engage with talent of all backgrounds to build a diverse and inclusive workplace.